-While there is a call for urgent action about climate change and the related social and environmental problems, many modern sustainability challenges are actually the result of overlooked potential impacts.
+While there is a call for urgent action about climate change and the related social and environmental problems, many modern sustainability challenges are actually the result of overlooked prior potential impacts.
 For decades, well-intended decisions were largely made by quickly identifying the best option.
 But today we are understanding better that problems are complex, that solutions impact a multiplicity of future stakeholders, and that there are always consequences.
-Of course, it is not possible to anticipate all scenarios, but pausing and checking assumptions as you do it can be very useful to avoid future problems.

-For example, what can we learn to avoid or repeat from past experiences?
-Can we identify, in hindsight, something that was at stake and overlooked because we were trying to act fast?
-When we have more information we can better weigh alternatives.
-All of this, however, is at odds with speed.
-We cannot both act fast and ponder carefully.
+Of course, it is not possible to anticipate all scenarios, but pausing and checking assumptions can be very useful to avoid future problems.
+For example, what can you learn to avoid or repeat from past experiences?
+Can you identify, in hindsight, something that was at stake and overlooked because you were trying to act fast?
+When you have more information you can better weigh alternatives.
+Although this requires to slow down!